 Commentary is provided on the backside of the "Faculty Development and Evaluation Summary" instrument as indicated.
 The "Faculty Development and Evaluation Summary" is signed by both the department chair and the individual faculty member.
 The faculty member's signature denotes that the evaluation has been conducted according to approved procedures.
 It does not necessarily mean agreement with the ratings.
+If the faculty member and department chair do not concur with either the ratings for each category, or with the commentary provided, the completed "Faculty Development and Evaluation Summary" will be submitted by the department chair to the VPAA.
+The VPAA reviews the evaluation, provides comments, signs the instrument, and returns it to the department chair.

-A completed "Faculty Development and Evaluation Summary" for each full-time faculty member is submitted by the department chair to the respective dean of the school for review.
+A completed "Faculty Development and Evaluation Summary" for each full-time faculty member is maintained by the department chair.